-WOMEN MEN TOTAL Employees eligible for parental leave in 2024 211 62 273 Employees who took parental leave in 2023 197 38 235 Employees returning to work in 2024 after taking parental leave 173 45 218 Employees who returned to work in 2023 after taking parental leave and worked all of 2024 121 36 157 Durable return to work (RTW) rate as a percentage of employees with a service period exceeding 12 months to all employees returning to work after maternity/ parental leave in the year preceding the analysis, i.e. 2023 70 80 72 ur employees' health and safety are paramount to us, which is why we Our employees meaning safety are parameters in parameters and personal lives.
+WOMEN MEN TOTAL Employees eligible for parental leave in 2024 211 62 273 Employees who took parental leave in 2023 197 38 235 Employees returning to work in 2024 after taking parental leave 173 45 218 Employees who returned to work in 2023 after taking parental leave and worked all of 2024 121 36 157 Durable return to work (RTW) rate as a percentage of employees with a service period exceeding 12 months to all employees returning to work after maternity/ parental leave in the year preceding the analysis, i.e. 2023 70 80 72 CDI 401.7 ur employees' health and safety are paramount to us, which is why we actively promote these values in both their professional and personal lives.

-- Remuneration and Bonus Rules of Credit Agricole (updated on 1 March 2024) - Payroll and Administration Department - Regulations of the Credit Agricole Company Social Benefits Fund (introduced on 1 April 2024) - Payroll and Administration Department
+• Regulations of the Credit Agricole Company Social Benefits Fund (introduced on 1 April 2024) - Payroll and Administration Department